Azure-Landing-Zones-Danmark/Azure-Landing-Zones-Danmark/dataops/README.md

 ### Copy of production data ###
 In this process you copy a subset of production data to the project room.
 These datasets will most likely be marked as *read-only*.
-An Azure service suitable for this task could be Data Factory copy pipelines.
+An Azure service suitable for this task could be *Data Factory copy pipelines*.

 ### Data generation of fake data ###